yr5913/school-web-app/README.md

 66. Used Dynamic sorting to display courses ordered by name in descending order
 67. Implemented pagination using pageable interface to display messages
 68. Usage of @Query for custom queries in JPA, used both JPQL Query and Native Query
+69. Using @Query, @Modifying and @Transactional in JPA to update data